 These column-shaped cliffs were formed in the Jurassic period when Tasmania was separating from Antarctica.
 Mount Wellington is also one of the best (and easiest) places to enjoy the snow.

-Pinnacle Road will take you to the peak; it is a windy road but overall safe, and it’s accessible by caravans and motorhomes.
+Pinnacle Road will take you to the peak; it is a windy but safe overall, and it’s accessible by caravans and motorhomes.

 There is no need for a Parks Pass, and entry is always free.